smolfiddle/CompactVault/README.md

     ```bash
     python3 server.py
     ```
-    The application will open automatically in your web browser.
+    The application will attempt to open automatically in your web browser at `http://localhost:8000`.

 2.  **Select or Create a Vault:**
-    - If no `.vault` files are found in the directory, a new one named `default.vault` will be created for you.
+    - If no `.vault` files are found, a new one named `default.vault` will be created.
-    - If one or more `.vault` files exist, you will be prompted to select one or create a new one.
+    - If existing `.vault` files are present, you will be prompted to choose one.

 3.  **Set a Password (Recommended):**
-    Run the server with the `COMPACTVAULT_PASSWORD` environment variable.
+    For security, run the server with the `COMPACTVAULT_PASSWORD` environment variable.
     ```bash
     COMPACTVAULT_PASSWORD="your-secret-password" python3 server.py
     ```